edstott/ES-synth-starter/doc/LabPart1.md

 	See the [documentation for the timer library](https://github.com/stm32duino/wiki/wiki/HardwareTimer-library) for more information.

-5. Test your code.
+6. Test your code.
 	You should hear a note from the speaker when you press each key.
 	You could test that the notes are correct with a guitar tuner app if you like.

-	> **Warning**
+> [!CAUTION]
 >
 >  Do not use headphones until you have tested the loudness with the headphones away from your ears.

-	> **Note**: Numerically Controlled Oscillator
-	>
-	> It may seem unnecessary to use a 32-bit phase accumulator if only 8 bits are needed to create the waveform.
-	> The technique is known as a numerically controlled oscillator and it allows a more accurate frequency than would be possible with an 8-bit accumulator.
-	> The down sampling from the 32-bit accumulator to the 8-bit output means that each individual cycle of the waveform may have an inaccurate period, but that error is averaged out over multiple cycles.
-	> The result is phase jitter, which is less obvious than a continuous frequency error.
-	>
-	> If you try to generate very high tones you will hear aliased frequency components arising from the periodicity of the jitter, particularly for discontinuous waveforms like the sawtooth.
-	> This is a limitation of the 22kHz sample rate.

 6. Even though the code works, there is a possible synchronisation bug.
 	The `currentStepSize` variable could be read in `sampleISR()` when it has been partially modified in the main loop.